One of the most misunderstood physical characteristics of pumps is the concept of head. This is related to stress, but what is it?

 The definition of this concept is actually very simple, but it can be confusing when this concept is translated into an example involving a real pump.
 Imagine a pump with a pipe extending vertically upward from the discharge port.

-Simply put: the pump head is the maximum height that the pump can overcome gravity pumping.
+pump head is the maximum height that the pump can overcome gravity pumping.
 Intuitively, if the pump can produce more pressure, it can pump the water higher and produce a higher head.
 Also note that the higher the liquid in the tank, the higher the pump's ability to pump the water into the vertical discharge pipe due to the pressure head exerted by the liquid sucked into the tank.

 A more useful head measurement is the difference between the liquid level in the suction tank and the head in the vertical discharge pipe.
 This number is called the "total head" that the pump can produce.